ndierckx/NOVOPlasty/README.md

 ### 1. Find a suitable seed

 There are different types of seed possible:
-- A single read from the dataset that originates from the organelle plastid.
+- A single read from the dataset that originates from the organelle genome.
 - A organelle sequence derived from the same or a related species.
 - A complete organelle sequence of a more distant species (recommended when there is no close related sequence available)